 About the Othello, Washington Area

-As real estate agents, we have serviced the greater Othello and Columbia Basin area for the past 19 years, providing a service of excellence in residential, farm, new construction and commercial properties.
+As Real Estate Brokers, we have serviced the greater Othello and Columbia Basin area for the past 24 years, providing a service of excellence in residential, farm, new construction and commercial properties.

 We provide listing and selling services to larger towns like Moses Lake, Ritzville and Othello, as well as serving Lind, Connell, Warden, Royal City and other neighboring communities.